Dealer Licensing in New York

 - Albany, NY 12228

-It typically takes six to eight weeks to process an application; expect a visit from a representative of the DMV to interview you and check out your place of business during this time.
+It typically takes a few weeks to process an application; expect a visit from a representative of the DMV to interview you and check out your place of business during this time.
 If your application is refused, the DMV will refund the business fees you paid once you return the refund voucher.
 But if you're accepted, congratulations.